All Episodes

 How would I know?

-Yeah, no, I didn't buy a minute.
+Yeah, no, I didn't buy a cult.

 Was there any credibility in that at all?

-I mean, I would have bought it if I didn't have any context as to who you are and your knowledge and skills, but I just can't imagine that somebody who's interested in things like reframing and psychology and persuasion hasn't considered you know how they can wrangle and influence people to do sort of their bidding.
+I mean, I would have bought it if I didn't have any context as to who you are and your knowledge and skills, but I just can't imagine that somebody who's interested in things like reframing and psychology and persuasion hasn't considered, you know, how they can wrangle and influence people to do sort of their bidding.

-Well, first of all, I I would define a cult as something that's better for the leader than it is for the people.
+Well, first of all, I would define a cult as something that's better for the leader than it is for the people.

-So like the United States government.
+So, like the United States government.

-Hey, that don't bring us there yet.
+Don't bring us there yet.

 In my case, I actively encourage people to follow as many different sources as possible to actually expose themselves to the outside as much as possible.